-E-Mail

-The student must maintain and check daily the WKU email account.
+E-Mail: The student must maintain and check daily the WKU email account.
 The instructor will communicate only through WKU email.
 Find information here about accessing your WKU email account.
 Email is the fastest means of reaching the instructor.
 For the most certain response include "ELED 507" in the subject line and then add a brief description of the topic, e.g., "ELED 507 Assignment Question."
 It is professional behavior and courteous to clearly label your mail.
 The instructor will typically respond within 24 hours during weekdays.
 If you have not received a response within three days, resend the email or try another method of communication (i.e., phone message).

-Campus Address:

-The instructor's office number is 1103 and is located in the College of Education and Behavioral Science (CEBS) Building, Gary A. Ransdell Hall (GRH) on the campus of Western Kentucky University.
-Open this link for more information about CEBS and GRH.
-The School of Teacher Education Office (STE) is also located in GRH# 1092.
+Campus Address: The School of Teacher Education Office (STE) is also located in GRH# 1092.
 If you need assistance when visiting GRH, an office associate in STE will assist you.
 Office hours for STE are 8:00 AM-4:30 PM CST.